prijall/MachineLearning/README.md

 # Day 4

-  Learning about Underfitting , Overfitting and generalized model is very impoertant in Machine Learning.
+  Learning about Underfitting , Overfitting and generalized model is very important in Machine Learning.

 ## Overfitting
    When the best fit line completely fitted through all training data, then the modwl is said to be overfitted.
 In this case, model is